1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 • Difficulty swallowing (dysphagia)

-• Fatigue or weakness from anemia or internal bleeding
+• Fatigue or weakness due to anemia or internal bleeding

 Causes

-While the precise trigger for gastric lymphoma isn't always known, several factors are linked to its development:
+Although the exact cause of gastric lymphoma isn’t always clear, several factors have been linked to its development:

-• Chronic Helicobacter pylori infection, which can alter immune cell function in the stomach lining
+• Long-term Helicobacter pylori infection, which can alter immune cell function in the stomach lining

-• Autoimmune gastritis or prolonged inflammation of the stomach
+• Autoimmune gastritis or chronic inflammation of the stomach

-• A weakened immune system, such as with HIV infection or after organ transplantation
+• Weakened immune system from conditions like HIV infection or organ transplantation

-• A family history of lymphoma or other blood cancers
+• A family history of lymphoma or other blood-related cancers

 Treatment